tomcory/privacy-policy-annotator/ARTIFACT_APPENDIX.md

 Authors: Thomas Cory, Wolf Rieder, Julia Krämer, Philip Raschke, Patrick Herbke, and Axel Küpper.

 The artifact contains the code of the LLM-based annotation pipeline presented in the paper, as well as the "GDPR Transparency 200" dataset used in the evaluation.
-The code allows to reproduce the results presented in the paper, and can be used to annotate new privacy policies with GDPR transparency requirements.
+The code allows reproducing the results presented in the paper and can be used to annotate new privacy policies regarding GDPR transparency requirements.

 ### Security/Privacy Issues and Ethical Concerns